 The City of Santa Fe and the County have established a joint powers agreement for the Buckman Direct Diversion (BDD) water project.
 The BDD, estimated at \$160-170 million, will be the largest, single capital project for which the two local governments address meeting the current and future needs of an adequate water supply within the area.
 The Buckman Surface Diversion will provide full access to the San Juan/Chama water rights and/or other native Rio Grande water rights currently held by the City and County.
 The proposed system will route Rio Grande surface water directly from the river through a conveyance system to a new water treatment facility where water will be conveyed to the various users.
 Costs incurred to date have been recorded to the Utilities Department enterprise fund as additions to water rights and the water system.
-There were no current fiscal year costs capitalized.
+There were approximately \$18 million of current fiscal year costs capitalized.

 The County and the City of Espanola, County of Los Alamos, Pueblo of Nambe, Pueblo of Pojoaque, County of Rio Arriba, Pueblo of San Ildefonso, Pueblo of San Juan, Pueblo of Santa Clara, City of Santa Fe, and Pueblo of Tesuque have entered into an intergovernmental contract to create the North Central Regional Transit District (District) under the Regional Transit District Act, Chapter 13, Article 25, Sections 1-18, NMSA 1978.
 The purpose of the District is to finance, construct, operate, maintain and promote an efficient, sustainable and regional multi-modal transportation system.
 The District was created as a public entity separate from the cities, counties and pueblos.
 The original boundaries consist of Governmental Units located within or containing the boundaries of Los Alamos, Rio Arriba or Santa Fe Counties.
 The Board of Directors consists of one director from each District and will serve without compensation.
-During the fiscal year 2007, the County entered into a contract with the District to provide \$13,600 in funding towards a six-month demonstration of the Eldorado Shuttle Bus Transit Service.
+The County's share of expenses for the year ended June 30, 2008 was approximately \$100,000.